novuhq/novu/docs/docs/overview/quick-start.md

 The credentials can be saved through our @novu/node package.

-## Trigger the notification
+## Trigger the workflow

-After creating the template, Novu generates the trigger.
+After creating the workflow, Novu generates the trigger.
 Use the server SDK in your application in the appropriate place for the specific trigger.

 ```typescript
 await novu.trigger('<REPLACE_WITH_EVENT_NAME_FROM_ADMIN_PANEL>', {